mhmirza/RAnalytics/README.md

 # What I hope to learn?

 From the course, Programming in R for Analytics, I wish to learn how to use RStudio, read R documentation, and write R scripts.
-Moreover, I wish to learn the fundamentals of how to import, export and manipulate data.
+Moreover, I hope to gain an understanding of the functional challenges related to importing, exporting and manipulating data.
 In addition, I intend to garner skills required to produce statistical summaries of continuous and categorical data; and generate basic graphics using standard functions, and produce more advanced graphics using the ggplot2 library.
 Finally, I wish to gain the knowledge for performing common hypothesis tests, and running simple regression models to furnish statistical analyses in R Markdown/R Notebooks.

 # Portfolio